 In my last post, we talked about the power of community resilience.
 But I know what some of you are thinking: “Axel, that sounds great in theory, but I can’t even keep a cactus alive.
 I don’t know the first thing about growing food!”

 Let me let you in on a secret: It is easier than you think.
 You don’t need a massive estate or a degree in agriculture to start putting food on your plate.
+Whether you have a small backyard, a balcony, or just a sunny windowsill, you have enough space to start.

 It’s easy to feel overwhelmed by the headlines.
 Recently, news broke regarding a suppressed government intelligence report detailing the stark security threats posed by climate change.
 It’s the kind of news that makes you want to tune out—the “inconvenient truth” that many in power would rather keep redacted or hidden behind red tape to avoid rocking the economic boat.

 But if we look past the heavy black ink of those reports and the stalemate of global summits, a different story is emerging.
+It’s not a story of waiting for permission or hoping for a top-down miracle.
+It’s a story about us—and the incredible power we hold when we stop acting as isolated individuals and start acting as a community.

 Five years ago I was very motivated to get involved and do my bit for the local part of the world I am in, after realising that my children started worrying about climate change and their future.
 Let me tell you my story:

 I joined the Green Party, ran as a candidate, became a town councillor and even led the party for a while.
 My journey through local and some national politics left me disillusioned and frustrated.
+Nay, angry!